Team-Eight/sthlm-commuter/docs/TravelMode.md

 ### JourneyQuery.java
 The function Uri toUri(boolean withTime) converts a list with transportModes objects to a list with travelMode objects through the transportModesToTravelModes function.
 A new travelModeQuery object is created based on the converted list of travelMode objects.

-The function then use the buildUpon() method (Constructs a new builder, copying the attributes from this Uri) and contructs at new builder upon the routesUri.
-Then "travelMode='travelmodeValue'"
+The function then use the buildUpon() method (Constructs a new builder, copying the attributes from this Uri) and contructs at new builder upon the routesUri. then "travelMode='travelmodeValue'" is added to the uri.

+In the Builder uriV2(Uri uri) function a TravelModeQuery object from the decode uri which contains the chosen travel mode.

 ## File Structure